 DON’T: Take your partner for granted

 We all get caught up in our sense of entitlement.
 As a result, we tend to see only the shortcomings and mistakes of our partners.
-The result of such an outlook on our significant others is that we feel that we are innocent and are guilty, that we are right and wrong.
+The result of such an outlook on our significant others is that we feel that we are innocent and are guilty, that we are right and they are wrong.

 We might feel like we are protecting ourselves from being hurt, and we have a chance to be the victim of our marital setup.
 The price we pay for this is loneliness, misery, guilt, and unhappiness.
 The husband is sure to feel annoyed while the wife is always unhappy in the marriage.